aaronclauset/parental-leave/README.md

 # Visualization
 <a name="visualization"></a>
 Explore the data.
 The university ranking option sorts by the inferred prestige of a university according to its Computer Science department (details [here](http://advances.sciencemag.org/content/1/1/e1400005)).
 Regions are U.S. Census regions plus Canada.
 All data points represent university-provided paid parental leaves only.
+Hover over a data point to see more details on the policy, including its primary source.

 <div class="controls">
 	<h4 class="title">Sort by: </h4>